Compare Pet Insurance in New Zealand

 Annual Benefit Limits

-Annual limits cap the total amount you can claim per year, typically ranging from $5,000-$15,000.
+Annual limits cap the total amount you can claim per year.
 Once you reach the annual limit, you pay all additional vet costs until the next policy year.
-Higher annual limits cost more but provide better protection for serious illnesses requiring expensive treatment.
+Higher annual limits cost more but provide broader protection for serious illnesses requiring expensive treatment.

 Per-Condition or Per-Illness Limits